QinbinLi/qinbinli.github.io/_pages/about.md

 # Recent News
 * May 2025: One paper accepted to ACL 2025.
 * May 2025: One paper accepted to ICML 2025.
+* May 2025: One paper accepted to ICDCS 2025.
 * Dec 2024: One paper accepted to AAAI 2025.
 * Sep 2024: One paper accepted to NeurIPS 2024.
 * Aug 2024: One paper received VLDB 2024 Best Research Paper Nomination!